A Scaffolded GenAI Lab in Early Undergraduate CS: A Mixed-Methods, Multi-Course Evaluation: Results

 \subsection{Findings from Focus Groups Discussion}

-We analyzed focus group data from multiple courses during Spring 2024 to explore how students understood and applied GenAI tools before and after the AI Lab intervention.
-Below, we present the themes that emerged through iterative coding and reflection on student experiences.
-These findings are organized according to our research questions, combining recurring themes into a logical narrative.
-Still, we also acknowledge unique voices and even disagreements that enrich the analysis.
-Please refer to \Cref{app:focus_group_questionnaire} for the focus group guiding questions, developed to answer the research questions presented in \Cref{sec:intro:RQs}.
+The following findings, drawn from focus groups conducted in Spring and Fall 2024, are organized by research question and build upon the themes described in \Cref{sec:methods:qual_analysis}. \Cref{tab:qualthemes} presents representative excerpts that illustrate each theme.
+These themes were developed through an iterative coding process grounded in the student transcripts and are illustrated with representative quotes.
+We sought to highlight shared patterns, while also recognizing diverse perspectives and occasional disagreement among participants.
+See Appendix \ref{app:focus_group_questionnaire_and_lab_artifacts} for the focus group protocol.

-\subsubsection{RQ1: How and how much are students using GenAI before and after the AI-Lab intervention?}
+\subsubsection{RQ1: How and how much are students using GenAI before and after the \ailab intervention?}

-\paragraph{From Exploration to Strategic Use} Students reported they initially used GenAI in a trial-and-error manner and their prompts often lacked structure.
-Before the intervention, they mainly used such tools for summarization, research, and translation.
-Many struggled with unclear prompts and doubtful AI responses.
-This caused frustration and confusion, particularly due to the inaccuracy of AI tools.
-Thus, before the AI Lab, students lacked prompting skills and often abandoned AI when it didn't work immediately, as described by these participants:
+\paragraph{From Casual to Strategic Use} Several students described their early use of GenAI as experimental or based on trial and error, with little structure for prompting.
+Before the intervention, their use focused on tasks such as summarization, translation, and research.
+Some expressed frustration with vague prompts or inaccurate responses (code: \textit{frustration with tool limitations} under the theme \textit{From Casual to Strategic Use}):

-\begin{quote} ``Usually whenever I try to use ChatGPT, I sort of just give up on it really fast if it doesn't give me the right answer.'' – Focus Group 5, Speaker 3
+\begin{quote} ``Usually whenever I try to use ChatGPT, I sort of just give up on it really fast if it doesn't give me the right answer.'' - Focus Group 5, Speaker 3 \end{quote}

+Others shared that they had not received any guidance on how to use GenAI productively:

-``Before we hadn’t really been given guidelines on how to use it… I thought it was helpful in guiding us, giving different examples of how it could be applied.'' – Focus Group 1, Speaker 3 \end{quote}
+\begin{quote} ``Before we hadn't really been given guidelines on how to use it. . .
+I thought it was helpful in guiding us, giving different examples of how it could be applied.'' - Focus Group 1, Speaker 3 \end{quote}

-After intervention, students reported learning how to refine prompts, add context, and engage in more interactive, iterative conversations with GenAI tools.
-They began using more structured prompting techniques:
+After the \ailab, students reported a noticeable shift in their prompting behavior.
+They began incorporating context, refining prompts, and engaging in more intentional interactions with the tools (code: \textit{prompting strategies}):

-\begin{quote} ``Now I give it, for example, everything I do know… don’t change those answers.
-Based on what I have, give me the answer to A.'' – Focus Group 6, Speaker 2
+\begin{quote} ``Now I give it, for example, everything I do know. . . don't change those answers.
+Based on what I have, give me the answer to A.'' - Focus Group 6, Speaker 2 \end{quote}

-``I felt like it did much better once it was given clear rules… especially if I would explicitly dictate what I wanted it to tell me.'' – Focus Group 5, Speaker 1 \end{quote}
+\begin{quote} ``I felt like it did much better once it was given clear rules. . . especially if I would explicitly dictate what I wanted it to tell me.'' - Focus Group 5, Speaker 1 \end{quote}